MISK-DSI-2020-01/Capstone_Project/README.md

 A GitHub repository titled `DS_ML_*`, where `*` is the name of your dataset, e.g. `DS_ML_energy`.
 This should contain:

-1. `Rmarkdown` and/or `ipynb` documents where you explore either classification of regression using a variety of methods discuss in class.
+1. `Rmarkdown` **and** `ipynb` documents where you explore either classification of regression using a variety of methods discuss in class.
 2. An explanatory `readme.md` file for the repo.

 #### Evaluation metrics